Anchormen/sql4es/README.md

 - DELETE FROM (WHERE): removes documents
 - USE: selects an index as the driver's active one (used to interpret queries)
 - EXPLAIN SELECT: returns the Elasticsearch query performed for a SELECT statement
+- Table aliases like SELECT … FROM table1 as T1, table2 t2...
+  - Table aliases are parsed but not used during query execution

 **Remarks**